daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 Used to react to events in AWS i.e. IAM root user signing in, or trigger a rule on a schedule i.e. CRON jobs.

+### Event Bus

+An event bus is a router that receives events and delivers them to zero or more destinations (targets).
+Event buses are well-suited for routing events from many sources to many targets, with optional transformation of events prior to delivery to a target.

 You can send events to the following event buses:

 - Default Event Bus (AWS Services)